 Scalable

-Though PHP is undoubtedly useful in the field of web development, it also has several disadvantages that prevent it from dominating that area.
-For the sake of an unbiased review, let us examine these drawbacks and learn how they can be detrimental for the future software and its business implementation.
+Though PHP is undoubtedly useful in web development, it also has several disadvantages that prevent it from dominating the field.
+For the sake of an unbiased review, let us examine these drawbacks and learn how they can be detrimental for future software and its business implementation.

 If your project requires advanced technologies such as machine learning, artificial intelligence, or big data, then PHP may not be the best choice.
 However, if you only need to build websites and web applications, PHP can be a suitable option.

 The accessibility of a PHP script's ASCII text file, due to its open-source nature, has raised concerns regarding the security of PHP-based products.
-This allows the public to view any written code, including bugs, which can be exploited by malicious programmers.
+This allows the public to view any written code, including bugs that malicious programmers can exploit.
 However, this drawback is common among open-source technologies and not exclusive to PHP.

 Debugging is an essential part of any programming language, and PHP is no exception.
 However, developers often complain that PHP has limited debugging tools, which makes it difficult to handle errors, especially when compared to other scripting languages.
 The tools needed to track and search for errors in PHP don't work as effectively, which can lead to frustration and time-consuming bug fixes.